seilanhiep/data/kh/source_data/united_states_geological_survey/kh_geographical_relief/kh_geographical_relief_tif_metadata.md

 Description

 This dataset describes the georelief (elevation) of Cambodia.
+Data were provided to us by Save Cambodia's Wildlife's Atlas Working Group.

 Format